Previous: 2.13 Heat Capacities

 The equation of state for one mole of a van der Waals gas is

-represents the volume taken up by the finite size of the molecules, and is the reduction
+represents the volume taken up by the finite size of the molecules, and

 in pressure due to interactions between the molecules.
 In this way the two most important corrections